PPF Myths That Need Correcting

 Paint Protection Films (PPF) was first developed for military use nearly 40 years ago.
 PPF technology has changed and improved in incredible ways since its inception, so there is a lot of outdated information out there.
-In this article we intend to correct the 6 most common PPF myths.
+In this article, we intend to correct the 6 most common PPF myths.

 1. Exposure to the sun will cause Paint Protection Film to yellow and crack

 At one point in time, this myth held water.
-Older PVC-based films tended to fall victim to discoloration and premature aging.
+Older PVC-based films tended to fall victim to discoloration and premature ageing.
 Fortunately, modern TPU-based films are much better at withstanding the sun’s harsh rays.
 The films we use at Diversity have been stress tested to the max so we can ensure longevity and toughness.

 2. Paint Protection Films are difficult to install

 PPF should be considered along the same lines as any vehicle modification or detailing procedure; it is a skill that requires focus, attention, and above all practice.
 For a professional installer with training and experience, it is relatively simple to perfectly install PPF on any vehicle.

 3. The adhesive on Paint Protection Films will damage automotive paint

 This myth requires us to break down the properties of film adhesion.
 High-quality PPF will stick to your car no matter what, but that doesn’t mean that it is impossible to remove.
 Certainly, if someone tried to peel off a layer of our PPF the same way you peel a sticker off of an apple there would be problems.
 Improperly removed PPF can leave glue residue and destroy automotive paint.
 Fortunately, it is incredibly easy for professionals to safely and completely remove PPF.